Type signature: Julia

 The types in the arguments are used for the multiple dispatch.
 The return type is validated when the function returns a value, and a runtime exception is raised if the type of the value does not agree with the specified type.

-Abstract types are allowed and is encouraged for implementing general behavior that is common to all subtypes.
+Abstract types are allowed and are encouraged for implementing general behavior that is common to all subtypes.
 The above function can therefore be rewritten as follows.
 In this case, the function can accept any Integer and Real subtypes accordingly.